BILL ANALYSIS

 BULLISHTo waive certain requirements under section 306018 of title 54, United States Code, with respect to undertakings to upgrade public water systems and treatment works.

-HR6353 (To waive certain requirements under section 306018 of title 54, United States Code, with respect to undertakings to upgrade public water systems and treatment works.) carries an AI-assessed market impact score of 5/10 with a bullish outlook for investors.
-This legislation directly affects $AOS, Eaton ($ETN), $FLR and Johnson Controls ($JCI) and 2 other tickers.
-The primary sectors impacted are Infrastructure.
+HR6353 (To waive certain requirements under section 306018 of title 54, United States Code, with respect to undertakings to upgrade public water systems and treatment works.) has been assessed with a bullish outlook for investors.
+This legislation directly affects $AOS, $CWT, $FLR and $WTRG.
+The primary sectors impacted are Infrastructure and Utilities.
 View the full bill text on Congress.gov.

 bullish